Meet the Bike Man who brought the trucker convoy to a crawl

 In the District, residents and organizers are standing up to them.
 They repeat that “D.C.” means “Don’t Come,” flip off passing trucks, yell at drivers to “go home” and post about reporting trucks that fail to display DOT numbers.
 The DC Antifascist Action has tweeted about the convoy members, warning the local community where the truckers and their supporters are headed.

-Adler, a D.C-based lawyer working on environmental and social issues, had heard about the far-right trucker convoy driving through the nation’s capital and thought the honking that Saturday afternoon might be them.
+Adler, a D.C-based lawyer working on environmental and social issues, had heard about the trucker convoy driving through the nation’s capital and thought the honking that Saturday afternoon might be them.
 Soon, he saw about a half a dozen bobtail trucks decorated with American flags and blaring their horns.

-When normal, ever-present D.C. traffic split up the group just past Dupont Circle on Connecticut Ave., Adler veered in front, peddling at a self-estimated 4 miles per hour.
+When normal, ever-present D.C. traffic split up the group just past Dupont Circle on Connecticut Ave., Adler veered in front, pedaling at a self-estimated 4 miles per hour.

 At one point, he said, a nearby D.C. police officer asked him what he was doing, and Adler replied: “I’m allowed to take a lane, right?”
 He was.